Garmin Descent MK3i Review (Divemasters Thoughts After 90 Days)

 Garmin Descent MK3i Display Compass

-Having a compass display on my dive computer has been been a game changer for me.
-I do a lot of shore diving on the East coast of Florida so knowing whether I'm headed closer or farther away from shore without surfacing is key.
+I do a lot of shore diving on Florida's East Coast where knowing whether you're heading toward or away from shore without surfacing is a big help.

 This isn't something new to me as the previous computers I used (Teric & Peregrine TX) both had this feature.